 Finding the best royalty free music websites isn't easy with dozens of services competing out there.
 We scoured them all to find the best and determined Soundstripe as the overall winner (AudioBlocks is the runner-up).
-It offers the best stock audio selection for the annual price.
-To learn more about SoundStripe and its top competitors, continue through the remainder of this article.
+It offers the best stock audio selection for the annual subscription cost.
+To learn more about SoundStripe and its top royalty free competitors, continue reading through the remainder of this article.

 The best royalty free music service based on song library, license terms and pricing.

 In business since 2016, SoundStripe is a newer service geared for providing filmmakers with the best quality royalty free music tracks with easy and affordable licensing terms.

 From the creators of VideoBlocks, a subscription-based royalty free music provider.

 Operated under their parent company StoryBlocks, AudioBlocks is the sister service to VideoBlocks and was one of the first services to offer an unlimited royalty free music for a flat annual fee.

 An online marketplace for composers and songwriters to sell their work.

 Part of the popular Envato Market (VideoHive, ThemeForest, CodeCanyon, etc.), AudioJungle is an online marketplace for third-party sellers to license their content to media professionals.